 - Defended DeVry, Inc. against predatory pricing allegations in Dauberman, et al. v.
 DeVry, Inc. (L.A.
 Sup.
 Ct.
 Cal.).

-- Served as antitrust counsel in Hoechst's $7 billion acquisition of Marion Merrill Dow on behalf of Dow.
+- Antitrust counsel in Hoechst's $7 billion acquisition of Marion Merrill Dow on behalf of Dow.

-- Served as antitrust counsel in Aetna's $9 billion acquisition of U.S. Healthcare on behalf of Aetna.
+- Antitrust counsel in Aetna's $9 billion acquisition of U.S. Healthcare on behalf of Aetna.

-- Served as antitrust counsel in United Healthcare’s $2.6 billion acquisition of Sierra Health Services, Inc. on behalf of United.
+- Antitrust counsel in United Healthcare’s $2.6 billion acquisition of Sierra Health Services, Inc. on behalf of United.